Lesson 7 of 7 - evolve a high-nurturance stepfamily

 • using awareness to answer that question.

-• Experiment with this powerful dig-down technique to uncover your primary needs, and then use win-win problem-solving to fill them effectively.
+• Learn to dig down to uncover your primary needs, and then use win-win problem-solving to fill them effectively.

-• Grow the habit of applying these ageless guidelines to your life and teaching them to young people; and...
+• Practice applying these ageless guidelines to your life and teaching them to young people; and...

 Recap

-This article proposes that human "problems" are needs - i.e. physical, emotional, and spiritual discomforts.
-Problems often come in clusters which need to be prioritized.
+This article proposes that human "problems" are unfilled needs - i.e. physical, emotional, and spiritual discomforts.
+Problems often come in clusters which need to be prioritized to avoid confusion and overwhelm.

-The article illustrates three levels of typical adult problems in average divorcing and step families - surface > intermediate > primary.
-It proposes that until adults identify their primary needs, the surface problems will keep recurring.
+The article illustrates three levels of typical adult problems in average divorcing and step families: surface > intermediate > primary.
+Until adults identify their underlying needs, their surface problems will keep recurring.

-Learning to use awareness and dig-down skills as teammates is an effective way to discover current primary needs.
-Then use the other five communication skills in Lesson 2 to satisfy everyone's current needs.
+Learning to use awareness and dig-down skills as teammates is an effective way to discover current primary needs in any relationship.
+Then use the other five communication skills in Lesson 2 to satisfy everyone's current needs well enough.

 Learn something about yourself - take this 1-question anonymous poll.